GSA/challenges-and-prizes/pages/events.md

          <p class="card-text text-center">Share your story of using open science to benefit society.</p>
         <p class="card-text text-center">The White House Office of Science and Technology Policy (OSTP), in collaboration with federal agencies participating in a Year of Open Science, invite researchers, community scientists, educators, innovators, and members of the broader public to share stories of how they’ve advanced equitable open science.</p>
 <p class="card-text text-center">This recognition challenge seeks to spotlight the stories and teams behind projects that have addressed a particular challenge or advanced a solution, while embodying open science principles and practices.</p>
-<p class="card-text text-center">On November 8, participants met the OST Year of Open Science Recognition Challenge team to and learn more.</p>
+<p class="card-text text-center">On November 8, participants met the <a href="https://www.challenge.gov/?challenge=ostp-year-of-open-science-recognition-challenge">White House Office of Science and Technology Policy Year of Open Science Recognition Challenge</a> team to and learn more.</p>
          </div>
     </div>
   </div>